klonesa/FlightTicketBooking/README.md

 # FlightTicketBooking

-Implemented and API which contains AirportController, PlaneController, FlightExpeditionController, BookingController, PassengerController etc
+Implemented  API which contains AirportController, PlaneController, FlightExpeditionController, BookingController, PassengerController etc

 - Spring boot web api should be used.
 - SOLID principles must be followed.